 In simple terms, a drain field is an area adjacent to a septic tank that receives filtered waste water and then sends it into the surrounding ground.
 The septic tank’s job is to receive all plumbing waste from a home and deal with the solids.
 The drain field deals with what’s left over, which is the liquids.

 Various things can go wrong and signal a need for drain field repair and inspection.
 Most drain field troubles point to particular clues for you to watch for.
 Here are three of the most common clues.

-By calling us as soon as you start noticing the odors, we can get the problem solved in a timely manner.
+Calling us as soon as you start noticing the odors, we can get the problem solved in a timely manner.

-As noted, the drain field is the part of your septic system that allows water to flow back into the ground.
+As noted, the drain field is the part of your system that allows water to flow back into the ground.
 This should be a gradual flow and should never make your yard soggy or create puddles.

 If you notice that the area around your drain field feels squishy underfoot or that puddles have developed, you probably need drain field repair.

-Related to the above sign, another thing that can indicate a need for drain field repair is unusually green and lush grass.
+Related to the above sign, another thing that can indicate a need for drain field repair is unusually lush grass.
 If the grass above your drain field is noticeably greener than the grass elsewhere in your yard, it means that water and biomass are leaking out of your septic system and giving that patch of grass extra nutrition, signaling the need for repairs.